 PHIL JOHNSON: John, this is a great privilege for me.
 When I was in my twenties, before you even had a radio ministry, I used to listen to your tapes.
 I subscribed to every tape that came from Grace Community Church.
-I used to think, “What would it be like to spend an hour with John MacArthur and just ask him questions.
-And the Lord has, over the years, done exceedingly, abundantly, beyond what I ever dreamed and I’ve had many opportunities to question you and I never run out of questions.
+I used to think, “What would it be like to spend an hour with John MacArthur and just ask him questions?”
+And the Lord has, over the years, done exceedingly, abundantly, beyond what I ever dreamed, and I’ve had many opportunities to question you, and I never run out of questions.

 JOHN MACARTHUR: No.

-PHIL: But...no, I know it.
-But it’s a privilege to do this and sort of share it with people of Grace Church.
+PHIL: But - no, I know it.
+But it’s a privilege to do this and sort of share it with people of Grace church.

 PHIL: That’s right.

-JOHN: And you were working for Moody Press and you gave me accommodations in the Ramada Inn next door in the dead of winter and the place had no heat.
+JOHN: And you were working for Moody Press, and you gave me accommodations in the Ramada Inn next door in the dead of winter, and the place had no heat.
 So I pulled the carpet off the floor and put it on top of the bed to stay warm all night.
 Do you remember that?

 PHIL: I do.

 PHIL: Yeah, I think the only other time I helped make reservations for you was when you got stranded in a -

-PHIL: Seventeenth century house in India.
+PHIL: - 17th century house in India.

 JOHN: I do.

-JOHN: Thank you, thank you.
+JOHN: Thank you.

-PHIL: So, I think you shifted in to a more deliberate gear once you started the commentaries, right?
+PHIL: So I think you shifted in to a more deliberate gear once you started the commentaries, right?

 JOHN: It had a very direct effect on how I exposited the text because I knew that I couldn’t prepare to preach and write commentaries at a different pace.
-I knew that if I was going to do the commentaries, they had to come from the preaching and so they dictated the depth and breadth -
+I knew that if I was going to do the commentaries, they had to come from the preaching, and so they dictated the depth and breadth -

 JOHN: Maybe even sooner than that.

 JOHN: Yeah, could be -

 PHIL: I’ll be surprised but -

-In a sense, it’s a little bit hard for me because it wasn’t that long ago that I was preaching through the last part of Luke.
-And while when I started Mark I was a long way from the beginning of Luke, because I took ten years to get to the end, here we are getting to the end in two years which only puts it two years pass the end of Luke.
+JOHN: Maybe sooner.
+I might be surprised as well, but that - you’re right, sometime in the summer, that is the plan, and in a sense, it’s a little bit hard for me because it wasn’t that long ago that I was preaching through the last part of Luke.
+And while when I started Mark I was a long way from the beginning of Luke, because I took ten years to get to the end, here we are getting to the end in two years, which only puts it two years past the end of Luke.

 JOHN: So I’m actually looking forward to going back over some of these things and discovering the things that perhaps we left out last time.

-PHIL: Now the reason I know a lot of people at Grace just don’t grasp what an accomplishment that is, is the question I most commonly hear is, “What do you think John will do next?
+PHIL: Now, the reason I know a lot of people at Grace just don’t grasp what an accomplishment that is is the question I most commonly hear is, “What do you think John will do next?
 Do you think he’ll ever preach through the Old Testament?”
 And I figure if it took you 40 years to get through the New Testament -

-PHIL: I don’t think you’re going to make it in...
+PHIL: - I don’t think you’re going to make it in -